Are Herbal Supplements FDA Approved?

 Do dietary supplements have disclaimer statements?
 Yes, dietary supplements are required to have a disclaimer statement on their label.
 The statement reads, “This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.”

-Reporting Issues to FDA
+Reporting Issues to the FDA

 What should I do if I experience an adverse event from a dietary supplement?
 You can report the adverse event to the FDA by filling out a form on their website.
-It is important to report adverse events so that the FDA can take action against any potentially harmful supplements.
+It is important to report adverse events so the FDA can take action against any potentially harmful supplements.

 Before You Go – Are Herbal Supplements FDA Approved?

-It is important to understand that not all herbal supplements are FDA approved.
+It is important to understand that not all herbal supplements are FDA-approved.
 The FDA only regulates dietary supplements that contain new dietary ingredients, and even then, the regulation is limited.
 While herbal supplements can provide health benefits, they also come with risks and potential side effects.

 When it comes to regulation, the FDA has made efforts to increase oversight of the dietary supplement industry.
 However, it is still up to the consumer to be aware of the potential risks and benefits of herbal supplements.